yihongwang001/Apartment-Finder/README.md

 ## Instructions to Build:

 You can find the [demo here](https://sfbay.craigslist.org/).
-Use below account to test for administrator features:
+To test administrator features:

-email: admin123@gmail.com, password: 12345
+1. Use admin account: Email: admin123@gmail.com, password: 12345
-You can upload a sample JSON file.
-The file is in database folder called samplefile.json.
-(Download it locally first).
+2. You can upload a template JSON file in admin page.
+The file is called samplefile.json in database folder.

 Or you can run the project locally with the following steps: